UrbsLab/STREAMLINE/README.md

 https://drive.google.com/drive/folders/1obAwo9NgkwnVdfIE1PPXNu9LYsTxiH37?usp=sharing

-## STREAMLINE Use Mode 1: Google Colaboratory [Almost Anyone]
+## Use Mode 1: Google Colaboratory
 This is the easiest but most limited way to run STREAMLINE.
 These instructions are geared towards those with little to no computing experience.
-All other users skip to the next [section](#streamline-use-mode-2:-jupyter-notebook-[basic-experience]).
+All other users skip to the next [section](#use-mode-2:-jupyter-notebook).
     *To learn more about Google Colaboratory prior to setup please visit the following link: https://research.google.com/colaboratory/

 ### Set Up Your First Run